Administering TASC Test

 Step 14: Read the general directions to examinees.

-Step 15: Distribute answer booklets, pencils and erasures.
+Step 15: distribute answer booklets, pencils, and erasures.
+(Is this word supposed to be “erasers?”).
 For computer-based testing, provide examinees with their Individual Test Ticket and the access code.

 For paper-based tests, have an extra blank copy of the answer document available so that you can point to sections of it as you lead the examinees through the process.
 Make sure examinees have turned to the correct page.
 It is very important that examinees correctly and completely fill out the front cover of the answer document as the information entered is linked to examinee score reports.
 The answer booklet must be completed in pencil (not ink).